TheCopyLeft/GitWget/README.md

 ## Important Notes

 - Any file larger than `split_size` is automatically split into `.zip`, `.z01`, `.z02` … parts.
-To reassemble on your local machine: use `zip -F original.zip --out combined.zip` (standard zip tool).
+To reassemble on your local machine, use: `zip -F original.zip --out combined.zip`
+- If a `zip_password` is set, you will need that password to extract the files after downloading.
 - The workflow commits files in batches of 5 to avoid GitHub limits.
-- If you download multiple files with `custom_filename`, it will be ignored – custom naming only works for a single URL.
+- If you download multiple files, `custom_filename` will be ignored – custom naming only works for a single URL.
 - The `connections` value increases download speed but may be limited by the source server.
 Values between 2 and 8 are usually safe.
 - If a download fails, the workflow retries up to 5 times automatically before moving on.